Achievable logoAchievable logo

 1. x→alimf(x)=f(a)

-What value of k will make the piecewise function f(x) continuous everywhere?
+For what value of k will the piecewise function f(x) be continuous for all values of x?

 f(x)=⎩⎨⎧x−1x2−4x+3kif x=1if x=1